brittonlaroche/MongoDB-Demos/Stitch/employee/README.md

 ![Employee Trigger](img/trgEmployeeHist.jpg "Employee Trigger")

 ### 5. Create two new history collections
 Select the ">_Getting Started_" menu item in the left pannel or add a new rule for two new collections.
-Specify the HR database and the collection names "empHistFull" and "empHist" these collections must be present in the stitch rules for the trigger to update these collections.
+Specify the HR database and the collection names __"empHistFull"__ and __"empHist"__ these collections must be present in the stitch rules for the trigger to update these collections.
+The names are case sensitive and used in the trigger so be sure they match.

 ![Add Collection](img/addCollection.jpg "Add Collection")